-In a short clip from Freedman’s blog, he also attempted to balance his reasoning about Summer Vacations & the Allure of Timeshares
+In a short clip from Freedman’s blog, he also attempts to balance his reasoning about Summer Vacations & the Allure of Timeshares:

 Timeshares can be a great way to enjoy vacations year after year, but they often come with high costs and lots of restrictions.
 Do your homework before making any decisions, and be sure to understand the use, benefits, costs, and restrictions involved.

 This article is for informational purposes and shares the opinions of professionals that may or may not be the opinion of Finn Law Group and does not constitute legal advice.
 You should consult with an attorney if you feel your rights may have been violated.
 Only an attorney can provide you direct advice on your individual matter.